jonimatix/GettingAndCleaningDataCourseProject/README.md

 The file CodeBook.md explains the above in more detail.

 ## The files
-Once the file is downloaded, it is extracted into a folder named Data.
+Once the zip file is downloaded, it is extracted into a folder named Data via R script.
 The script assumes the the following files and folders are in its working directory:

 activity_labels.txt